-Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility Allow easy access to a truck parking facility at the Port 24-hours a day.
+Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Impl Monitor Schedule Responsibility Allow easy access to a truck parking facility at the Port 24-hours a day.
 Synchronize traffic lights in the Port area to reduce congestion (requires coordination with the City).
 2. City/Port loan or grant/incentive programs for local businesses or entities.
 Provide incentives for re-powering, retrofitting, electrifying, or switching to alternative fuels to local businesses, franchises or truck fleets operating in West Oakland.
 Such businesses may include, for example, locally owned and operated trucking operations, refuse and recycling collection vehicles, school buses, Port and/or City fleet vehicles, and US Mail trucks.
 Other strategies to be included in the diesel emissions reduction program to be examined and incorporate when technically and economically feasible, include the following: 1.
 On-site Port improvements.
 Allow trucks using alternative fuels to the head of queues or have separate gate entrances.
-2. On-going studies.
-Explore methods to minimize truck idling times at the Port.
+2. On-going studies.Explore methods to minimize truck idling times at the Port.
 Explore and encourage the use of alternative fuels for Port marine, rail and truck operations.
 Propose and fund a random roadside heavy duty diesel vehicle (HDDV) emissions testing program and an HDDV repair subsidy program.
-3. City/Port loan or grant/incentive programs for local businesses or entities.
+City/Port loan or grant/incentive programs for local businesses or entities.
 Provide subsidies, training programs and/or voucher programs for local West Oakland businesses to conduct timing retard, compressions changes and other adjustments to diesel engines to reduce emissions.
 Install oxidative catalyst and particulate traps on diesel engines with low NOx, alternatively fueled or electrified engines.
-SCA TRANS-1: Parking and Transportation Demand Management, see Traffic and Transportation section below.
-Mitigation 4.4-5: Major developers shall fund on a fair share basis BAAQMD recommended feasible Transportation Control Measures (TCMs) for reducing vehicle emissions from commercial, institutional, and industrial operations, as well as all CAP TCMs the BAAQMD has identified as appropriate for local implementation.
-Pre-construction City/Port
+Mitigation Measure 4.4-5: Major developers shall fund on a fair share basis BAAQMD - recommended feasible Transportation Control Measures (TCMs) for reducing vehicle emissions from commercial, institutional, and industrial operations, as well as all CAP TCMs the BAAQMD has identified as appropriate for local implementation.
+Prior to operations City/Port Each major developer of a subsequent redevelopment activity shall fund its fair share toward some or all of the following TCMs: